Skaelv/elizabot/CONTRIBUTING.md

 For feature requests, provide what problem should be solved and how it should be solved.

-If you think you can solve the bug or implement the feature yourself, let me know, I’d love to help.
+If you think you can solve the bug or implement the feature yourself, let us know, we'd love to help.